Juniper/contrail-windows-tools/README.md

 All arguments are optional.
 Default values are demonstrated in the example above.

-Arguments `AdapterName`, `ForwardingExtensionName` and `VMSwitchName` refer to: name of physical interface controller by vRouter, name of forwarding extension and name of virtual switch created by vRouter.
+Arguments `AdapterName`, `ForwardingExtensionName` and `VMSwitchName` refer to: name of physical interface controlled by vRouter, name of forwarding extension and name of virtual switch used by vRouter.

 ## Invoke-ScriptInRemoteSessions.ps1

-This script runs a script (specified by `ScriptFileName`) on remote compute nodes described by comma separated list of addresses given in `Addresses` argument (e.g. `"10.0.19.5, 10.0.19.83"`).
+This script runs a script (specified by `ScriptFileName`) on remote compute nodes described by comma separated list of addresses given in `Addresses` argument (e.g. `"10.0.19.5,10.0.19.83"`).

 Example invocation:
 ```
-.\Clear-RemoteComputeNodes.ps1 `
+.\Invoke-ScriptInRemoteSessions.ps1 `
     -ScriptFileName "Clear-ComputeNode.ps1" `
     -Addresses "127.0.0.1" `
     -IndividualCredentials `